eslint/eslint/docs/developer-guide/nodejs-api.md

 The `ESLint` class is primary class to use in Node.js applications.

-This class pretty depends on the file system, so you cannot use it on browsers.
+This class depends on the Node.js `fs` module and the file system, so you cannot use it in browsers.
 If you want to lint code on browsers, use the [Linter](#linter) class instead.

 For a simple example: